Fun Things to do in Lightning Ridge

 Cost: Free

-Bottle House Museum
+Bottle House and Mining Museum

-We didn’t manage to go inside the impressive Bottle House to see its collection of artifacts, but we did have a good look around the outside.
+We didn’t manage to go inside the impressive Bottle House to see its collection of artifacts, but we did have a look around the outside.

 Bottle wall at the bottle house Lightning Ridge